 #14 Ignoring Traditions

-Boomers often view the tendency among millennials to ignore traditional practices and norms as a sign of disrespect for history and a lack of appreciation for the values that previous generations hold dear.
+Millennials’ propensity to disregard traditional practices and norms is often perceived by Boomers as a sign of disrespect for history and a lack of appreciation for past values.

 #15 Casual Approach to Dating